markburns/interactify/README.md

 ### Lambdas

-With vanilla interactors, it's not possible to use lambdas in organizers, and sometimes we only want a lambda.
+With vanilla interactors, it wasn't possible to use lambdas in organizers.
+But sometimes we only want a lambda.
 So we added support.

 ```ruby
 organize LoadOrder, ->(context) { context.order = context.order.decorate }